 Yoga is a practice for mental and emotional health as much as physical and everyone can practice yoga in a way suitable for them.
 Our needs change over time and we can adapt our yoga practice to support our spiritual growth.

 Drawn to yoga to quiet my mind and bring balance into my life, I found it worked!
 I decided to teach yoga to help others access the same tools to improve their own well-being.
 Change takes time and is a an ongoing process and although everyone's path is unique.
 Here is part of my journey.
 Transformative Yoga

-My first yoga practice was at Sai Mithra
+My first yoga practice was in at Sai Mithra

 yoga centre in Amsterdam where the practice was gentle and focused on opening the chakras (energy centres).
-After a 3-year training at Sai Mithra to become a teacher of transformative Yoga, I started teaching a combination of yoga and meditation in Amsterdam’s Nieuw-west area to the local community at a small-budget cost.
+After a 3-year training at Sai Mithra to become a teacher of transformative Yoga in 2006, I started teaching, in 2007, a combination of yoga and meditation in Amsterdam’s Nieuw-west area to the local community.

 Going with the flow

 After teaching hot yoga at Forty Degrees hot yoga studio in Amsterdam for a few months, I decided to try the popular Astanga Vinyasa system as developed by P. Jois.
 This led me to practice Mysore style in Amsterdam.
 Early 2015, I completed a training at Delight yoga to deepen my understanding of the Astanga Primary series.

 Of the many workshops and shorter trainings I have completed over the years a training on how to teach trauma-sensitive yoga has been an eye opener.
 In June 2015, I completed the Trauma Center Yoga Program training with David Emerson.
 Research carried out at the Trauma Center shows that yoga techniques can adapted and used to support the well-being and transformation of people who have gone through deeply traumatizing experiences in their lives.

 Vinyasa Krama Yoga -- going back to the source